 - You can save your home from foreclosure.
 The automatic stay applies to foreclosure proceedings too, so the foreclosure process is stopped when the automatic stay goes into effect (and stays in place until you complete your payment schedule).
-This gives you more time to save your home and once your judgment is in place, you have more money available to work something out with the lender.
+If you want to keep your home, you will have to make your full monthly mortgage payment.
+However, you can pay off past-due payments over time in the plan.

 Why you need help filing

 If you need to save your home or have other assets that you want to make sure you protect, then you need to have some help when you file for Chapter 13 bankruptcy.
 Even if you decide to go through the process alone, you’ll still be required to take the credit counseling course before you can file.

 Filing bankruptcy is a legal process.
 Unless you know what you are doing and have experience with the process, you can inadvertently make serious mistakes in your filing documents.
 There is no substitute for seeking the advice and representation of an experienced bankruptcy attorney to file for Chapter 13 protection